-The distribution of root mass in the two rotation systems differed, as did the total root mass added.
-The maize grown in the simple rotation added more root mass in the 0-15 cm depth compared to the maize in the complex rotation, but below 15 cm there was no difference in the added root mass (Figure 3).
-Previous work has shown the depth to the water table is associated with differences in maize root distributions (Nichols et al. 2019), but to our knowledge there are no reports of cropping system histories affecting maize root distributions.
+Previous work has shown the depth to the water table is associated with differences in maize root distributions (Nichols et al. 2019), and various aspects of the extended rotation have been shown to impact rooting dynamics including deeper tillage

+However, to our knowledge there are no reports of cropping system histories affecting maize rooting depths.
 In the present study, we measured water table heights in two plots in 2019 (unpublished data) and found the rotation treatment had no discernible effect on water table dynamics, indicating the differences in root distributions between the treatments were not due to differences in the depth to the water table.
-In addition to adding less root mass to the shallow soil profile (0-15 cm), maize grown in the complex rotation achieved a deeper maximum rooting depth in all three years of measurement, which covered widely ranging environmental conditions (Figure 1).
+In addition to adding less root mass to the shallow soil profile (0-15 cm), maize grown in the extended rotation achieved a deeper maximum rooting depth in all three years of measurement, which covered widely ranging environmental conditions (Figure 1).